akashc1/projects/learning-models/regression-tree/README.md

 # Regression Trees

-These seemed intriguing to me and I wanted to try to use these for regression instead of classification to see what happens.
+Decision trees seemed intriguing to me and I wanted to use them for regression instead of classification to see what happens.
 For an in-depth analysis of the models, please see the [Regression Experiments document.](https://github.com/akashc1/projects/blob/master/learning-models/regression-tree/Regression-Experiments.pdf)

 ### Models implemented: regression tree, gradient-boosted regression tree (GBRT)